GrandMoff100/GrandMoff100.github.io/README.md

 # Welcome To My Page.

-I am an advanced Python and Web Developer that specializes in Web Scraping, Python Automation, and constructing user interfaces.
+I am an expert Python and Web Developer that specializes in Web Scraping, Python Automation, and constructing user interfaces.

 ## My Stats